kithusibrian/AI-Powered-Vehicles-Website/README.md

 - **Framework:** Next.js (React 18+) with App Router for enhanced routing and layouts
 - **Styling:** Tailwind CSS for utility-first, responsive styling
+- **SHADCN UI:** Utilizes reusable components like button,calendar etc from SHADCNUI for smooth operation,functionality and reusability
-- **Backend Integration:** Supabase for authentication, database, and real-time data
+- **Backend Integration:** Supabase for authentication, database, and real-time data handling and sharing
 - **State Management:** React hooks and context API for local state handling
 - **Data Layer:** Prisma ORM for database interactionS
 - **Component Design:** Reusable UI components including car cards, search inputs, accordions, dialogs, and more